- A Crypto EOR lets Web3 companies hire globally, paying teams in crypto or fiat without local entity setup.

 How Gloroots Helps Crypto Companies Scale Without Compliance Risk

-Crypto plus fiat payment support: Handle base salary in local currency while managing token components with full audit trails and tax withholding precision.
+- Crypto and fiat payment support: Manage base salary in local currency and token components together, with full audit trails and tax withholding precision.

-Coverage spanning 140+ countries: Establish compliant employment anywhere talent exists, from Bangalore to Buenos Aires to Berlin.
+- 140+ country coverage: Establish compliant employment anywhere talent exists, from Bangalore to Buenos Aires to Berlin.

-Integrated KYC/AML processes: Identity verification and compliance screening that satisfies regulatory requirements without friction.
+- Integrated KYC/AML processes: Identity verification and compliance screening that satisfy regulatory requirements without friction.

-Risk mitigation through entity ownership: Gloroots acts as employer of record, assuming statutory liability while you maintain operational control.
+- Risk mitigation through entity ownership: Gloroots acts as the employer of record, assuming statutory liability while you maintain operational control.

 Frequently Asked Questions